hijodecoche/comprestimator/README.md

   This program is part of an experiment to learn how real-world files compress.
 When run on a machine, it feeds every file on the system through five different file compressors to see how well the file compresses and how long it takes the file to compress.

 ## Privacy Protection
 Though we do not track or store file names or file locations on your system, we do collect some information that could be used to guess what type of information <i>may</i> exist on your system.
-For this reason, we will not distribute this data to anyone outside UMD's LARS lab.
+For this reason, we will not distribute this data to anyone not part of the Comprestimator study.

 Instead of storing file names, comprestimator will store a file's hash value, which is like a unique file fingerprint.
 This fingerprint cannot tell us the name, location, or content of the original file.
 (If you would like to know more about how hash functions work, visit the Wikipedia article on cryptographic hash functions: https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 Besides storing the file's hash, this program will record the file's original size, its compressed size, and the amount of time needed to compress the file.
-All of this information will be stored locally on an SQLite database.
+All of this information will be stored locally on an SQLite database file.

 ## What you need:
 - The latest Java Runtime Environment (JRE).
 This should run on anything that supports JRE 8 or higher.